kt-fun/abs/README.md

 # ABS:Another BeatSaver
-hey!
-I just create another beatsaver web page with react(current learning).
-Just wanna to know if it's ok to use beatsaver's api, https://abs.ktlab.io ,github repo: https://github.com/ktKongTong/abs

 ## What is it?

 [ABS](https://github.com/ktKongTong/abs) is just another front-end web page of [BeatSaver](https://beatsaver.com) built with Next.js.

-it gives an alternative way to browse BeatSaver.
+it give an alternative way to browse BeatSaver.

 ## WIP
 - [ ] i18n